-“THE PRICE OF MERCY is an astonishing and moving achievement.
+“The Price of Mercy is an astonishing and moving achievement.
 Flying way below the dark clouds of political rhetoric about crime-and-punishment and law-and-order in America, Emily Galvin Almanza brings us instead into the police precinct interrogation room, the holding cell in the courthouse, the jury voir dire selection process, the judge’s chambers and the packed courtroom with dozens of cases, the sequestered jury deliberation room, the filthy and forlorn prison cell and the sorrows of family visitation day.

 Unflinching, refreshingly pragmatic and bracingly humane, Emily Galvin Almanza commits us to a street-level systemic understanding of what’s actually working and what’s failing in American criminal justice.
 Her account of our penal condition, infused with personal stories, surprising statistics and tangible reform ideas, can be a serious game-changer for America—if we’re listening.”